India cracks down on taxation of transfers within foreign firms

 These sectors are expected to account for more than half the total claims in transfer pricing deals in the fiscal year 2008/09, one of the officials said, up from about one-third earlier.

-Outsourcing makes up more than $100 billion of India's economy with companies such as Accenture (ACN.N), Bank of America Merrill Lynch (BAC.N), and Microsoft Corp (MSFT.O) employing thousands in functions such as customer service, risk and fraud management and finance and accounting.
+Outsourcing makes up more than $100 billion of India's economy with companies such as Accenture, Bank of America Merrill Lynch, and Microsoft Corp employing thousands in functions such as customer service, risk and fraud management and finance and accounting.

 A spokeswoman for the National Association of Software and Services Companies said the Indian outsourcing lobby group was concerned tax authorities have been making "inconsistent and very aggressive adjustments."